naomehmi/object_oriented_programming_course_uni/README.md

 ### week 13 (m13)

 - testing (unittest, pytest)
-- the task for this week was to simply test any program from the previous meetings and check whether the result is correct or not, i chose week 9
+- the task for this week was to simply test any program from the previous meetings (using unittest or pytest) and check whether the results are correct or not. i chose week 9 and checked whether the total amount of attendees are correct or not

 ### week 14 (m14)

+- solid pt.
+1 (SRP - Single Responsibility Principle, OCP - Open Closed Principle)
+- the task for this week was to redo m1's code so it applies to SRP and OCP

+### week 15 (m15)

-- coming soon
+- coming soon...